AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

 Further career development is not a part of the Aalto RSE program (yet?), and to be honest it's hard to see an internal advancement in academic systems.
-But there are many ways people can continue their career development, but all of these depend on the organization.
+There are many ways people can continue their career development, but all of these depend on the organization.
 At Aalto, these aspects are not yet developed.